-150 years ago his knowledge about the healing powers of water made him a wellness guru.
-Kneipp is well known especially for his water treading, which stimulates the cardio-vascular system.
+150 years ago the knowledge about the healing powers of water made Kneipp a wellness guru, well known especially for his water treading, which stimulates the cardio-vascular system.

-If you are averse to cold water and prefer to soak in soothing hot springs, you'll enjoy Austria's thermal spas.
+If you are averse to cold water and prefer to soak in soothing hot springs, you'll enjoy Austria's thermal spas just as much.